27th REGWA Symposium 2020

 from the 4th to the 6th of November 2020

-In China, most fuel cells operated cars and buses are built and operated.
-State funding for battery electric vehicles was discontinued there in 2019 because it is considered unlikely to create a charging infrastructure for this type of mobility across the country.
-A new production facility for the fuel cell electric Toyota “Mirai” is being built in Japan to reduce the waiting time for the purchase of such a car to half a year in the foreseeable future.
-The purchase of fuel cell house heating systems has not been subsidized for about two years because the prices of such heaters have adjusted to conventional heaters due to the sales figures.
-The South Korean Hyundai Group has been building fuel cell SUVs in series production as the world's first manufacturer since 2013 and has started delivering 1,600 fuel cell trucks to Switzerland by 2025.
+By far the largest number of fuel cell powered cars and buses are built and operated in China.
+Government funding for battery-electric vehicles was discontinued there in 2019 because it is considered unlikely to create a charging infrastructure for this type of mobility across the country.
+A new factory is being built in Japan for the fuel cell electric Toyota “Mirai” in order to reduce the waiting time when buying such a car to six months in the foreseeable future.
+The purchase of fuel cell house heating systems has not been subsidized for two years, because the prices of such heating systems have adjusted to conventional heating systems due to sales figures.
+The South Korean Hyundai Group has been the world's first manufacturer of fuel cell SUVs in series production since 2013 and has started delivering 1,600 fuel cell trucks to Switzerland by 2025.

-In Germany, federal ministries and the Federal Council are brooding over the draft of a national hydrogen strategy, whereby the northern German states, including Mecklenburg-Western Pomerania, had already prepared a previous document relating to their territory last year.
-We see that progress is being made towards green hydrogen, even if in principle only intentions have so far been explained.
-Regulations, which should make it possible to operate the production and use of green hydrogen as a business case, are to a certain extent in the air (e.g. "CO2 tax").
-Green hydrogen is now generally regarded as essential for the use of renewable energy.
-It is required as a storage medium for green electricity that is not produced in accordance with consumption.
-It will enable it to be leveled out and thus make conventionally fired (balancing power) power plants unnecessary and end the unspeakable shutdown practice for wind and photovoltaic systems.
-At the same time, materialized electricity would be available as a fuel, as well as for replacing fossil-based hydrogen to produce all kinds of coal-hydrogen materials.
-Used directly or mixed with natural gas, green hydrogen also begins to decarbonize the heating market.
-Finally, the focus for the use of the clean energy source is on productions that are fundamental to the economy, such as steel production.
+In Germany, the federal ministries and the Bundesrat are pondering the draft of a national hydrogen strategy, with the northern German states including Mecklenburg-Western Pomerania already drafting a forerunner document concerning their territory last year.
+We see that progress is being made in the direction of green hydrogen, even if, in principle, only intentions have been declared so far.
+Regulations that should enable the production and use of green hydrogen as a business case are to a certain extent in the air (e.g. "CO2 tax").
+Green hydrogen is now generally considered to be indispensable for the use of regenerative energy.
+It is needed as a storage medium for green electricity that is not produced according to consumption.
+It will make it possible to equalize it and thus make the provision of conventionally fired (control power) power plants unnecessary and end the unspeakable shutdown practice for wind and photovoltaic systems.
+At the same time, materialized electricity would be available as fuel as well as to replace fossil-based hydrogen for the production of carbon-hydrogen materials of all kinds.
+Used directly or mixed with natural gas, green hydrogen is also beginning to decarbonise the heating market.
+Finally, the focus on the use of clean energy sources is those productions that are fundamental to the economy, such as steel production.

-All this means that new perspectives for the relationship between people and nature have opened, new dimensions for finally sustainability in technology and production.
-It has long since become clear that we few Germans will only have a marginal impact on climate change.
-However, we can give an example and we must strive for the chance to live from the export of the necessary machinery (electrolysers, fuel cells, storage technology).
-All of this has also made it clear that much more green energy will be used in Germany than can be produced in the country.
+All of this means that new perspectives have opened up for the relationship between people and nature, new dimensions for finally sustainability in technology and production.
+It has long been clear that we few Germans will only have a marginal impact on climate change.
+We can, however, set an example and we must strive for the chance to make a living from exporting the necessary machinery (electrolysers, fuel cells, storage technology).
+With all this it has also become clear that much more green energy will be needed in Germany than can be produced in the country.

 Contributions from the REGWA symposium

-These problems and correlations have been and have been presented and discussed at the Stralsund Energy Symposium for almost thirty years.
-The magazine “HZwei” recognizes in its January edition “Hydrogen history was written in Stralsund.”
-And does not only mean the scientific conference.
-But it was precisely on this that the Austrian / Argentine thought leader in the wind energy industry, Erico Spinadel, announced in 1995 that wind and water-rich Patagonia would become the Kuwait of the twenty-first century.
-This prediction, which includes green hydrogen, differs from the idea of Ludwig Bölkow, who spoke more than forty years ago of photovoltaic power generation for Europe in North Africa and thought of a line system.
-Negotiations are already underway between Argentina and Japan on Patagonia.
+These problems and connections have been and are being presented and discussed at the Stralsund Energy Symposium for almost thirty years now.
+The magazine “HZwei” recognized the headline in its January issue “Hydrogen history was written in Stralsund” and does not only mean the scientific conference.
+But it was precisely at this event that the Austrian / Argentine pioneer of the wind energy industry, Erico Spinadel, announced as early as 1995 that Patagonia, rich in wind and water, would become the Kuwait of the twenty-first century.
+This prediction, which includes green hydrogen, differs from the idea of Ludwig Bölkow, who spoke of photovoltaic power generation for Europe in North Africa more than forty years ago and thought of a pipeline system.
+According to reports, there are already negotiations between Argentina and Japan regarding Patagonia.

-Also at the Stralsund Energy Symposium in 2004, Sandlass / Wenske / Machens described the idea of using wind power to generate electricity off Germany's coasts and operating electrolysis directly at the wind farms, because hydrogen transport would be cheaper than submarine cables.
-This idea has now been taken up for a project in Warnemünde.
-(A reprint of the relevant publication is planned for this year's conference volume of the symposium.)
+Also at the Stralsund Energy Symposium in 2004, Sandlaß / Wenske / Machens described the idea of using wind power to generate electricity off Germany's coasts and operating electrolysis directly at the wind farms, because hydrogen transport would in any case be cheaper than submarine cables.
+This idea has now been taken up for a project off Warnemünde.
+(A reprint of the relevant publication is planned for this year's conference proceedings of the symposium.)

-Another idea is closely connected to the Stralsund conference: In 2007 Crotogino and Hamelmann showed impressively that the hydrogen can only stabilize a network operated with volatile electricity if conservative power plants for balancing power are not to be used.
-All other clean storage options are not sufficient in terms of their storage capacity.
-With this work, the discussion was opened that green hydrogen is suitable for coupling the sectors for the entire energy industry and can thus enable a successful energy transition.
+Another idea is closely linked to the Stralsund conference: in 2007, Crotogino and Hamelmann impressively demonstrated that a network operated with volatile electricity can only be stabilized using hydrogen as an energy source, if conservative power plants are not to be used for control power.
+All other clean storage options are insufficient in terms of their storage capacity.
+With this work, the discussion was opened that green hydrogen is suitable for sector coupling for the entire energy industry and can thus enable a successful energy transition.

-The North Vorpommern-Rügen region has been selected by the NOW as one of nine regions to be supported and promoted within the HyStart program to develop project proposals for the introduction of green hydrogen for the territory.
-Perhaps in this connection we could orientate ourselves on the "Wind in the Tank" project for the west coast of Schleswig-Holstein, which was presented by GPJoule at the previous REGWA conference.
-Because at least one thing is interesting about this project: as long as innovation is inhibited due to lagging regulation, pioneering projects can be guided past outdated rules.
-Perhaps this could also be linked to earlier, generously funded projects: after all, there has been an H2 gas station with an electrolyzer in the sewage treatment plant since 2003 against the background of the use of regenerative energy, but meanwhile only oxygen is used to operate the sewage treatment plant.
-After all, the "Pommernbus" with fuel cell, handed over in 2006, a product of a Stralsund company, is still in a condition that should allow it to be "revamped" and put into operation again.
+The North Western Pomerania-Rügen region has been selected by NOW as one of nine regions to be supported and promoted within the HyStart program to develop project proposals for the introduction of green hydrogen for the territory.
+Perhaps in this context we could orientate ourselves on the "Wind in the Tank" project for the west coast of Schleswig-Holstein, which was presented by GPJoule at last year's REGWA conference.
+Because at least one thing is interesting about this project: As long as innovation is inhibited because of lagging regulation, you can steer groundbreaking projects past outdated rules.
+Perhaps in this context earlier generously funded projects could also be linked: After all, there has been an H2 filling station with electrolyser in the Barth sewage treatment plant since 2003 against the background of using regenerative energy, but now only oxygen is used to operate the sewage treatment plant.
+After all, the "Pommernbus" with fuel cell, a product of a Stralsund company, which was handed over in 2006, is still in a condition that should allow it to be "popped up" and put into operation again.

 At least at these points there is a need for discussion and the need for project partners to come together.

-Lectures are planned on the following main topics:
+Lectures are planned on the following key topics:

-Will the link with green hydrogen help the wind industry in our country again after it has gotten into trouble due to bad political decisions?
-Will the German automotive industry turn to fuel cells unconditionally and thus gain momentum?
-Is the energy transition using green hydrogen expanding to the general transition to sustainability in products and productions?
+Will the connection with green hydrogen help the wind industry in our country again after it got into difficulties due to wrong political decisions?
+Will the German automotive industry turn to the fuel cell without reservation and thereby gain momentum?
+Is the energy transition using green hydrogen expanding towards a general transition to sustainability in products and production?

-The complete catalog of topics for the desired contributions to the 27th Stralsund Energy Symposium can be found under Information about the call.
+The complete catalog of topics for the desired contributions to the 27th Stralsund Energy Symposium can be found under Call information.

-The organizers, Stralsund University of Applied Sciences, and the Hydrogen Technology Initiative MV e.V. are looking forward to a lively participation, interesting lectures, and exciting discussions.
+The organizers, Stralsund University and the Hydrogen Technology Initiative MV e.V., are looking forward to lively participation, interesting lectures and exciting discussions.
 We meet in a friendly atmosphere and will exchange experiences.
 As always.
-Or not according to the pattern as in previous years.
-While this call was written at the beginning of March this year, one topic has come to the fore: Corona.
-In line with developments, we will adapt the design and course of the conference to the conditions in November.
-It will probably be a face-to-face event and contributions to the planning symposium that can be tracked online.
-After all, the organizers were able to train this method in the teaching of Stralsund University during the spring semester 2020.
-We will inform you of this in good time on the conference website.
+Or not like in previous years.
+While this appeal was written at the beginning of March of this year, one topic has now come to the fore: Corona.
+In line with developments, we will adapt the design and course of the conference to the conditions that existed in November.
+It will probably be a symposium to be planned from face-to-face events and contributions that can be followed online.
+After all, the organizers were able to practice this method in the course of the spring semester 2020 in the teaching of Stralsund University.
+We will inform about this on the conference website in good time.

-This is exactly where the organizers see responsibility for such conferences as REGWA.
-Just as the university releases graduates who are involved in green projects year after year, the scientific event is responsible for repeatedly drawing up ways in which sustainability in production can finally be achieved.
-We will all have to change gear.
+It is precisely at this point that the organizers see a responsibility for conferences such as REGWA.
+Just as the university releases graduates year after year who are involved in green projects, the scientific event is responsible for ensuring that ways are repeatedly mapped out how sustainability can ultimately be achieved in production.
+We'll all have to move up a gear.

 Johannes Gulden, Thomas Luschtinetz and Jochen Lehmann